chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 3. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
 4. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
 5. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
-6. Give the current weather of the city just say "current weather" or "current weather of the city".
+6. Similarly, Give the current weather of the city just say "current weather" or "current weather of the city".
 7. Search in chrome just say "search in chrome".
 8. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
 9. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".